MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 void|Returns nothing.

 ## <a name="setstartdate-string-startdate-"></a>setStartDate(string startDate)
-Sets the date when you want ads in this ad group to start serving.
+Sets the date when ads in this ad group start serving.
 Set a start date only if you want ads in the group to start serving on a specific date; otherwise, they start serving immediately.

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-endDate|string|The date when you want ads in this ad group to start serving.
+endDate|string|The date when ads in this ad group start serving.
 Specify the date in the form, YYYYMMDD.

 ### Returns
 |Type|Description|